whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 <center>__*In healthy nations, everyone stands for a culture of mutual respect, and nobody rules over anybody else.*__</center>

-A nation is any group of people with their own laws, or their own standards of acceptable behavior that they hold each other to.
+A nation is any group of people that protect each other from external threats and have their own laws, or their own standards of acceptable behavior that they hold each other to.
 In healthy nations, everyone agrees on their laws, whereas in unhealthy nations, a few people decide on the laws and the rest are expected to submissively obey the laws they're given.

 Furthermore, in healthy nations, people expect each other to _uphold_ their law and seek justice.
 In unhealthy nations, people are expected to _obey_ the laws they're given and they're punished for disobedience.
 They're also punished for upholding the law themselves and seeking justice directly.
 After all, enforcing the law is the police's job, though the police have to follow orders too.

 In healthy nations, everyone stands for a culture of mutual respect, so they have strong leaders and nobody imposes law on anybody else.
 Everyone agrees on their rules for appropriate behavior, so they can live in a respectful way with each other and the Earth.
 And when someone behaves inappropriately, anyone may take initiative to hold that person accountable.
 Such healthy nations may fight with each other, but within the nation, they maintain a baseline of mutual respect.

 In unhealthy nations, one person or a few people rule over everyone else and demand obedience.
 Whether the rulers are kings, billionaires, imams, priests, prime ministers, or presidents, they impose laws that everyone else must follow or face severe punishment.
-The rulers choose how to enforce the law, and forbid everybody else from taking initiative to hold misbehaving people accountable.
+The rulers choose how to enforce the law, and forbid the rest from directly holding misbehaving people accountable.

 Rulers use all manner of tricks, traps, and childhood training to create and maintain obedience.
 In fact, racism, sexism, dishonest leadership, pollution, disconnection from nature, selfishness, widespread child abuse, and poverty are all merely _common symptoms caused by the root cultural disease_ where some people rule over everyone else, and people accept their own submissive obedience as legitimate and normal.

 Every nation where a person or group imposes law on the rest has the same kinds of terrible troubles.
 For example, racism might "look" differently in one unhealthy nation compared to another.
 But they all have some kind of racism, with groups of higher-privilege and lower-privilege.
-These troubles do not exist in societies where everyone stands for what's right, and everyone agrees on the rules they will live by.
+These troubles do not exist in societies where everyone stands for what's right, and everyone agrees on the rules they live by.

 That is very good news!
 It means there is a way to end all the most terrible troubles we face.
 There is a way to end discrimination, greed, pollution, and so many other problems.
 The path to ending these problems is also the path to freedom.
 We must work together to create new nations where everyone agrees on their laws and everyone bravely upholds them as a normal way of life, taking humans' and nonhumans' needs into account.